A Place to Belong: The Art of Making a House Into a Refuge

 “Let’s go home.”

 These words pull powerfully on the human heart.
-For most of us, the notion of home stirs something deep inside us, a longing that’s not easy to articulate.
+For most of us, the notion of home stirs something deep inside us, a longing that isn’t easy to articulate.
 We want to belong somewhere.
 We want to find rest somewhere.
 We want a place of tranquility beyond the reach of the cold clutches of the world.
 We want the dusty road to end, eventually, in a quiet glade with the murmur of insects and the trilling of birds and the sunlight slanting through an open door.
 In short, we want a refuge.

 What Makes a House a Home

 But how to find one?
-How do we find the place that we belong?
+How do we find the place where we belong?
 One answer to this question is that we make it.
 We find some corner of the world in which to plant our flag, and we go about making it into a home that is a physical and psychological haven.

 Walker Larson